darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 I guess you could say I have a gift that allows me to think outside of the box.
 I was always seeing LO in the True Native Mode code.
 I was like what is LO???
 Then it hit me it's the bass.
 I came up with MI and HI for mid-range and treble myself and it worked!!!
 Also I was always seeing RX everywhere I looked, I was like well if there is an RX there has to be a TX.
 I guess you could say it was trial, error, logic and my advanced Linux computer skills, is how programed the Saber ESS 9218 DAC.
 The devs that programed the Saber ESS DAC chip are professionals, you need to think like how they think.
 They would not make it to complicated to program the QuadDAC.
 To me it was the ultimate puzzle that needed to be solved and I did solve it.
 It feels good.<br>

+### What is True Native Mode on a computer?
+"(1) The normal running mode of a computer, executing programs from its built-in instruction set.
+Contrast with emulation mode.
+See native language.
+(2) The highest performance state of a computer."<br>

 ### What is True Native Mode on the Saber ESS 9218 DAC?<br>
 I created all 1572 lines of the True Native Mode code, with the help of echo and nano, there are 786 mixer paths for True Native Mode that places the QuadDAC into it's highest performance state.
 The very essence of True Native Mode it's self allows the DAC to have more than two channels, like one for left and one for right.
 I have the QuadDAC overclocked so we can have more than 3072 channels.
 There are 768 channels going to each DAC, 768 X 64 = 49152 then divide 49152 by 2 = 24576 for each DAC for a total of 98304 channels.
 We can only hear up to 20kHz however the more channels there are the better the audio sounds to us, it's like SD video vs HD video.<br>